gexahedron/graph-book/notes/petersen_colouring.md

 - 6c4c / 244-flows (6c4c is actually possible to split into 2 sets of 6cdc);
 - "We prove that the Petersen colouring conjecture implies a conjecture of Markström saying that the line graph of every bridgeless cubic graph is decomposable into cycles of even length."

-But also, sometimes some of the oriented structures are also preserved:
+But also, sometimes some of the oriented structures are also preserved!
+- unit vector flows
 - nz5
-- unit vector flows
-- TODO: o6c4c
+- o6c4c
+- 333-flows
 - ?
 TODO: o5cdc

+The first exceptions here are probably the Blanusa snarks.

 TODO: also add note about what it doesn't preserve and why.